 Human Resources (HR)

-The Human Resources module is a large tool that unites all the daily tasks of HR in one monitorable location.
+The Human Resources module is a significant tool that unites all the daily tasks of HR in one accessible location.
 This cuts down on the amount of screen and application hoping that the HR department has to do.

 This streamlines the HR department by providing tools for:

-HR has become such an important part of running a business that having such a large module to it is key.
+HR has become such an essential part of running a business that having such a large module to it is vital.
 The functionality of the HR module will save time for your HR department and make their jobs easier.

 Project Management (PM)

-Good project management is essential for success and the PM module is designed to help you succeed.
-Project Management is a flexible module that can be used in a number of ways to streamline project management for internal and external projects.
-Like with the other modules, this streamlining will help your team be more efficient in terms of time management and ease of work.
+Excellent project management is essential for success, and the PM module is designed to help you succeed.
+Project Management is a flexible module that can be used in some ways to streamline project management for internal and external projects.
+Like with the other modules, this optimizing will help your team be more efficient in terms of time management and ease of work.